eswong610/user-guide-docs/docs/schema.md

 ```

 ## Step 4 - Setting your id key value.
-Inside the {} bracket you will input key:values to define the schema.
-That can be like id, name, password, phone number etc.
-For id => you will put _ _id_.
-It is convention to start off with _ id with type mongoose.schemas.Types.ObjectId.
+Inside the `{}` bracket you will input `key:values` to define the schema.
+They can be attributes like id, name, password, phone number etc. Specifically, for the `id` attribute,you will put _ _id_.
+It is convention to start off with _ id with type `mongoose.schemas.Types.ObjectId`.
 This generates a randomized string/serialized string that uniquely identifies the data object.
 It is a function of mongoose.

 Enter this for the id:

 ```
 _id: mongoose.Schema.Types.ObjectId,
 ```
-For key:values such as phone number you want the value to be 'Number' as illustrated below.
+For key:values such as phone number you want the value to be `Number` as illustrated below.

 ```
 Amount : Number,
 ```

-## Step 5 - Export your schema using module.exports
+## Step 5 - Export Your Schema Using module.exports
 After you finish adding in the schema values.
 You will export them where it takes 2 parameters ("reference name", [name]).
 The first argument is the name of the model you want to use internally.
 The second argument is the schema you want to use for that model.
 Enter in this code to export:
 ```